 Being a tourist in distant countries has been an eye-opener.
 I was stationed in Rota, Spain with the U.S. Navy.
 It was a six-month deployment with my Jacksonville, Florida-based patrol squadron, during which time we flew patrols to keep track of what the Russian navy was doing in and near the Mediterranean Sea.

 Submitted for your consideration: a new television offering.
 “The Chair” is a dramedy – part drama, part comedy – on Netflix starring Sandra Oh as the first woman chair of the English Department at a small liberal arts college.

 Our withdrawal from Afghanistan has been seasoned with descriptions of Taliban treatment of women.
 As I listened to the stories, I harkened back to a time when policies across this nation were not as different as we would like to believe.

+The verdict in the George Floyd murder trial was a little hard to hear.
+Floyd is still dead, and former Officer Derek Chauvin’s family has lost its father and husband.
 At almost the same time the verdict in the George Floyd murder trial was being announced, a 15-year-old girl was shot by police in Toledo, Ohio.
-In the weeks leading to the verdict declaring Officer Chauvin guilty of murder, a young man was killed by an officer who claims to have mistakenly drawn her pistol when she intended using her Taser.
-And a 13-year-old boy, his empty hands in the air, was killed by an officer who made the “split-second decision.
+In the weeks leading to the verdict declaring Officer Chauvin guilty of murder, a young man was killed by an officer who claims to…

 All my writing life, I have been hammered with rules such as “the subject and the predicate must match.”
 So imagine my confusion when Granddaughter commenced telling a story one night this week in which she reported, “Sally said they did not feel safe.”